This post contains affiliate links. See my disclosure policy here.

 The Oatmeal Stout Old Fashioned is a modern cocktail that was created by Jon and Lindsay Yeager in Nashville, Tennessee and was first published in their book The Ultimate Guide to Beer Cocktails: 50 Creative Recipes for Combining Beer & Booze.
 It uses the familiar Old Fashioned template of whiskey, a sweetener, bitters, and citrus, but this version swaps out most of the simple syrup for oatmeal stout and replaces the classic’s aromatic bitters with walnut bitters.

-1. Add bourbon, bitters, simple syrup, and cracked ice to a lowball glass.
+Add bourbon, bitters, and simple syrup to glass.